crocs-muni/RSABias/README.md

+PUT TO CROCS

 # Biased RSA private keys: Origin attribution of GCD-factorable keys

-Python tool for black-box analysis of RSA key generation in cryptographic libraries and for RSA key classification.
+Python tool for black-box analysis of RSA key generation in cryptographic libraries and RSA key classification.
 This tool accompanies the paper [Biased RSA private keys: Origin attribution of GCD-factorable keys](TBA) presented at [ESORICS 2020](https://www.surrey.ac.uk/esorics-2020) conference.

 Using this project, you can audit the origin of your RSA keypair.
 Also, it is possible to replicate our work and analyze large datasets of keys.
 Beware that when classifying one key, the process is not bulletproof, as our model achieves 47.7% accuracy (on 26 classes).